Close Menu

 Sum of first n terms of a Geometric Progression

-a1, a2, a3 , . . . . . . is a GP and first term of sequence is “a” and common ratio is “r” then sum of first n terms of GP is Sn
+a1, a2, a3 , . . . . . . is a GP and first term of the sequence is “a” and the common ratio is “r” then the sum of the first n terms of GP is Sn

 Sn = na if r = 1